deg/re-frame-firebase/examples/firestore/README.md

    ```bash
    npm -g i firebase-tools
    ```
-6. Set the CLI to use the project you created on step 1:
+6. Set the CLI to use the project you created in step 1:
    ```bash
    firebase use --add
    ```